ToneyTime/ServiceStartsNow-ScriptedREST/README.md

 If this entire record is read only, you may need to first ensure that **SvcStartsNow Rest Import** is your current application.

 # Lets Test It!
+Now we will confirm you've installed and setup everything properly.
+Note that this test will create/update a single user account so be careful to do this only in subproduction instances.

+Navigate from the left side menu to **Service Starts Now - REST API Example > Administration > Test REST Message**.
+Open the record and from the Related List, select either of the Test messages.

+Scroll down to the bottom and select the UI Action for Test.
+The test should run and your response should contain **{"http_status":"201","status_message":"User payload accepted and processed.
+Profile created for 123"}**

+Finally, open your user table list of records and look for records updated on today.
+You should find the new record with basic fields representing that the integration test worked succesfully.